moa-ha/car-gp/README.md

 <b>App to record car's status.</b><br>

 This project is from my personal experience where I needed assistance with car's status.
-This app is using similar stack as my previous projects and additionally JWT, Vitest, and Tailwind styling.
+This app is using similar stack as my previous projects and additionally JWT, and Tailwind styling.

 ### Goal